SemsYapar/ZombieScanner/README.md

 Run as Administrator. `SeDebugPrivilege` is required to duplicate handles owned by processes outside your own session/user.
 The tool re-scans and redraws the table every 2 seconds.
 Stop it with Ctrl+C.
 ## Disclaimer
 This is a diagnostic tool built for exploring Windows process internals, not a general-purpose leak detector.
 Interpreting a zombie as a bug in the maker process requires judgment.
 Sometimes it's intentional design, for example a supervisor process deliberately keeping a handle to check exit codes later.

+#Extra
+[My article](https://semsyapar.github.io/2026/07/10/zombie-processes.html) about this topic, is turkish, sory